KARTHICKJK1208/POKEMON-EXPLORER/README.md

 # Pokemon Explorer

-The Pokémon Explorer is a full-stack web application that fetches Pokémon data from a PostgreSQL database and displays it in a user-friendly interface.
+The Pokemon Explorer is a full-stack web application that fetches Pokémon data from a PostgreSQL database and displays it in a user-friendly interface.
 It provides features such as Pokémon listing, pagination, and detailed Pokémon information.

 ## Features